FreeMyxticss/DiscordSpammer/README.md

 ## Caution
-* Warning using a selfbot is against discord TOS and can get you banned if another user reports you.
+* Warning using a selfbot is against Discord TOS and can get you banned if another user reports you.
+*W arning using a selfbot is against Replit TOS and can get you banned
 * This was made in a short amount of time for fun and is only for educational purposes.

-# DiscordSpammer